Undergraduate composition studies begin with an introductory composition class that

 Under the direction of Reginald Bain, the USC Computer Music Concert is a showcase

-for USC students and faculty.
-Produced by the Experimental Music Studio (xMUSE), it features the creative products of active undergraduate research programs in digital
+tools.
+Produced by the Experimental Music Studio (xMUSE), it features the creative products of active research programs in digital synthesis,

 Reginald Bain has composed a wide variety of instrumental and vocal music that has